 - Budesonide –undergoes massive fist pass metabolism if it gets into the systemic circulation, and is preffered to beclomethasone when large doses of drug are needed.

-- Fluticasone – is very poorly absorbed from the gut, and is used in similar situations to budesonide.
+- Fluticasone – is very poorly absorbed from the gut and hence not used orally, but is useful for respiratory indications and is used in similar situations to budesonide